Compare savings accounts

 Savings accounts aren’t the most complicated products in the personal finance world, so the list of their most relevant features is fairly short:

 • Access.
 This is probably the first decision you need to make.
 Are you okay with your savings being locked away for a certain period of time?
 What if there’s an emergency?
-There are instant access savings accounts where you can withdraw the money with no notice needed to be made to your bank or building society.
-In contrast there are fixed-rate savings accounts where you can earn a higher interest rate but need to keep the money in the account for a fixed period of time.
+There are instant access savings accounts where you can withdraw the money with no notice needed to be given to your bank or building society.
+Or there are fixed-rate savings accounts where you can earn a higher interest rate but need to keep the money in the account for a fixed period of time.
+Then there are notice savings accounts, that sit somewhere in the middle.
+You still get a decent interest rate but must give a set number of days’ notice before accessing your money.

 • Interest rate.
 This is one of the most important factors to consider.
 Just be aware that, depending on how much you can deposit into the account and when, higher interest rates don’t always come with higher overall returns.
 You can browse savings accounts sorted by interest rate here.